 BF-TRAINING.request primitive.

-To initiate TDD individual beamforming, the initiator shall send multiple TDD SSW frames with the RA field set to the Responder STA’s MAC address as indicated by the PeerSTAAddress parameter of the MLME-TDD-BF-TRAINING.request primitive.
+To initiate TDD individual beamforming with a known responder, the initiator shall send multiple TDD SSW frames with the RA field set to the Responder STA’s MAC address as indicated by the PeerSTAAddress parameter of the MLME-TDD-BF-TRAINING.request primitive.

+To initiate TDD individual beamforming with an unknown responder, the initiator shall send multiple TDD SSW frames with the RA field set to the broadcast MAC address.
+The initiator should switch use the responder’s individual address in TDD SSW frame transmissions after receiving a TDD SSW Feedback frame from the designated responder.

+TDD SSW frames that are sent from the same transmit DMG antenna shall have the same TX Antenna ID subfield value.
 TDD SSW frames that are sent from the same transmit antenna sector shall have the same TX Sector ID subfield value.
 These frames shall be transmitted with the same transmit power and the PPDUs carrying these frames shall not include TRN fields.

-The initiator shall send TDD SSW frames through all the throughsectors indicated by the TX Sector ID values as indicted in the TXSectorIDList parameter of the MLME-TDD-BF-TRAINING.request primitive.
-Moreover, for each sector, the initiator shall send TDD SSW frames with the same TX Sector ID subfield for the number of times indicated in the SectorRepetitions parameter of the MLME-TDD-BF-TRAINING.request primitive.
+The initiator shall send TDD SSW frames through all the DMG antennas and through all the sectors indicated by the TX Antenna ID and TX Sector ID values as indicted in the TXSectorIDList parameter of the MLME-TDD-BF-TRAINING.request primitive.
+Moreover, for each DMG antenna and for each sector, the initiator shall send TDD SSW frames with the same TX Antenna ID and TX Sector ID subfield for the number of times indicated in the SectorRepetitions parameter of the MLME-TDD-BF-TRAINING.request primitive.

+The Transmit Period subfield value within TDD SSW frames shall remain the same throughout a TDD beamforming training.
+If Transmit Period subfield is set to a nonzero value, the initiator STA shall transmit any two consecutive TDD SSW frames of the TDD beamforming training with the same Count Index value at the time offset equal to Transmit Period value.

+When the link between the initiator and responder of the TDD individual beamforming is in the active state, with the initiator being a PCP/AP STA, and the initiator has sent the responder at least one frame with a TDD Slot Structure element and a TDD Slot Schedule element, the initiator shall use TDD BF Slots to send TDD SSW and TDD SSW Ack frames.
+In this case the Transmit Period subfield shall be set to zero.

 TDD SSW and TDD SSW Ack frames transmitted in the same TDD slot shall be separated with SBIFS

 interval and shall have a strictly increasing Count Index subfield value.
 The first TDD SSW frame or TDD